13 Picture-Perfect Holiday Day Trips Near NYC

 The Polar Express – Whippany, New Jersey

-Saturday, November 16–Monday, December 30; check website for full schedule
+Wednesday, November 3-Thursday, December 30; check website for full schedule

 1 hour from Midtown Manhattan by car

 Skylands Light Show – Augusta, New Jersey

-1 hour and 15 minutes from Midtown by car
+1 hour, 15 minutes from Midtown Manhattan by car

 Quiet Valley Farm – Stroudsburg, Pennsylvania

 Experience an old-fashioned Christmas on the farm.
 Visitors are transported back to a time before the bright lights and toy commercials and taken on a candlelit tour of the farm as it would have been in the 1800s.
 Witness a Victorian family preparing for Christmas, a living nativity, caroling, and traditional Pennsylvania German scenes.
-Groups go out every 15 minutes from 3pm to 7pm, with the last session starting at 7pm.
+Groups go out every 15 minutes from 2:30pm-7pm, with the last session starting at 7pm.

 After a walk through the "forest of lights," enjoy holiday cheer at Kevin McCurdy's Holiday Spirit Festival.

 Kevin McCurdy's Holiday Spirit Festival – Wappingers Falls, New York

-1 hour and 40 minutes from Midtown by car
+1 hour, 40 minutes from Midtown Manhattan by car

 This annual celebration of the holidays is beloved by local families and visitors alike.
-The Holiday Spirit Festival features an enchanting forest of lights, a walk through a North Pole village, a 60-foot-long holiday train display, live entertainment, including magic shows, music and, of course, the opportunity to meet with the big guy himself—Santa Claus.
-New this year: discover the secret world of fairies in the Legend of the Frost Fairies story attraction.
+The Holiday Spirit Festival features an enchanting forest of lights, a walk through a North Pole village, a 60-foot-long holiday train display, live entertainment, including magic shows, music, and, of course, the opportunity to meet with the big guy himself—Santa Claus.

 Riverhead Light Show – Calverton, New York

-1 hour and 40 minutes from Midtown by car
+1 hour and 40 minutes from Midtown Manhattan by car

-This drive-through holiday light show lets you and the kids enjoy the sparkle of the season, without any of the shivering.
+This drive-thru holiday light show lets you and the kids enjoy the sparkle of the season, without any of the shivering.
 The 1.5-mile, half-hour drive takes you through an illuminated wonderland with more than 60 displays, including reindeer, an ice castle, snowflakes galore, and even a sea creature in a Santa hat.

 Meet your favorite friends at Sesame Place's A Very Furry Christmas celebration.